 (I) Original Research Articles

-Manuscript must be written in good English, typewritten using Times New Roman font size 12 only, double-spaced with one inch margin on all sides.
+Manuscript must be written in explicit English language, with the writing clear, concise, and logical, consisting of high academic quality and scientific rigor.
+It must be typewritten using Times New Roman font size 12 only, double-spaced with one inch margin on all sides.
 All manuscripts must be accompanied by author declaration with ethical certificate signed by the corresponding author and all co -authors that they have seen and approved the final version of the manuscript and that the article has NOT been published or submitted to any other journal for publication.
 The corresponding author is responsible for obtaining permission from the copyright owner for the use of any copyrighted material in the submitted article.

 Each original article must contain the following in the order as: